Robust Revenue Maximization Under Minimal Statistical Information: Single Item: Lotteries

 Before we go into the actual construction of our lower bound instances, we need some technical preliminaries and to recall Yao's principle (see, e.g., \citep[Sec.~8.3]{Borodin1998a} or~\citep[Sec.~2.2.2]{Motwani1995a}).
 As we already mentioned (see~\cref{sec:model}), a randomized mechanism $A\in\abb_1$ can be interpreted as a randomization over prices $p\sim A$.
 From \eqref{eq:apxopt}, we are interested in the value of a game in which the mechanism designer plays first, randomizing over posted prices, and the adversary plays second, choosing a worst-case distribution.
 Intuitively, Yao's principle states that this is at least the value of another game in which the adversary plays first, randomizing over their choices, and the mechanism designer plays second, choosing a deterministic response, i.e.\ a single posted price.

 However, to define this second game formally, we would have to first explain what it means for the adversary to randomize over probability distributions, which form an infinite-dimensional space.
-Informally, this corresponds to a space of ``distributions over distributions''; but in order to avoid technical or measure-theoretical issues, we focus on a specific model of randomization, which in the literature gives rise to the concept of \emph{mixture} or \emph{contagious} distribution (see, e.g.,~\citet[Ch.~III.4]{MGB:1974}).
+In order to avoid technical or measure-theoretical issues, we focus on a specific model of randomization, which in the literature gives rise to the concept of \emph{mixture} or \emph{contagious} distribution (see, e.g.,~\citet[Ch.~III.4]{MGB:1974}).

 \begin{definition} Let $\mathfrak{F}$ be a class of cumulative distribution functions over the nonnegative reals, and consider any measure space over a ground set $T$.
 By an \emph{$\mathfrak{F}$-mixture with parameter space $T$}, we mean a pair $(\varTheta,F)$, where $\varTheta$ is a probability measure in $T$, and $F$ is a measurable function of type $F:\R_{\geq0}\times T\rightarrow \R$, whose sections are in $\mathfrak{F}$; i.e.\ for any parameter $\theta\in T$, the function is a cumulative distribution in $\mathfrak{F}$.